localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

 #### Configuring the test container

-To follow along, make changes to the code or run your own pipelines, you can fork the repository at https://gitlab.com/tinyg210/coffee-backend-localstack.
+To follow along, make changes to the code or run your own pipelines, you may fork the repository from the [coffee-backend-localstack sample](https://gitlab.com/tinyg210/coffee-backend-localstack).
 <br>
 The application is developed, built and tested locally, the next step is to establish a quality gate in the pipeline, to make sure nothing breaks.